 - Apple – In June 2007, Apple launched something called an “iPhone.”
 A few months later, the recession hit, yet they set a revenue record at the end of 2008 during a time when everyone was spending less.

 - Dominos – At the height of the Great Recession, Dominos announced it was increasing spending by millions on research and marketing over its new pizza recipe.
 During that time, it also became one of the first companies to take online orders.
-Since the recession, Domino’s stock has risen by 5,000%.
+After the recession, Domino’s stock rose by 5,000%.